survivejs/webpack-book/manuscript/loading/04_javascript.md

 ## Setting Up TypeScript

-Microsoft's [TypeScript](http://www.typescriptlang.org/) is a compiled language that follows a similar setup as Babel.
+Microsoft’s [TypeScript](http://www.typescriptlang.org/) is a compiled language that follows a similar setup as Babel.
 The neat thing is that in addition to JavaScript, it can emit type definitions.
 A good editor can pick those up and provide enhanced editing experience.
 Stronger typing is useful for development as it becomes easier to state your type contracts.

-Compared to Facebook's type checker Flow, TypeScript is a more established option.
+Compared to Facebook’s type checker Flow, TypeScript is a more established option.
 As a result, you will find more premade type definitions for it, and overall, the quality of support should be better.

 You can use TypeScript with webpack using the following loaders: